From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Effective approaches

-• Sequence quick wins into more demanding tasks so the child experiences repeated small successes.
+- Sequence quick wins into more demanding tasks.

-• Let the child choose the order of tasks, workspace, or tools to increase ownership.
+- Let the child choose order, workspace, or tools.

 Practical scripts

-• “Which would you rather do first, math or reading?
-I’ll help you plan the rest.”
+- “Which would you rather do first, math or reading?”

 Takeaway: Offer simple choices and sequence small wins so the child experiences control and momentum.